htv2012/rust-sandbox/README.md

   invalidating it.
 This is useful when changing types locally without affecting other parts of the code.

+# Key Terms
+* **Struct**: A keyword used to organize similar data in a structure.
+It is like an object in JavaScript or Python dictionary where you are organizing data in a structured way.
+* **Field**: The values of the struct, such as first name and last name string for person struct.
+* **Debug**: An attribute that allows printing the whole struct instead of specific fields.
+* **Type**: The kind of value each field can hold, such as string or unsigned integer 8 bits in size (u8).
+* **Instance**: A created struct with data in its fields, like Fredo equals person with first name Sanchez and age H25.
+* **Option**: Represents the absence of a value or a specific type that could be (for example) an unsigned integer for eight bits in size (u8) or none.
+* **Implementation**: A keyword used to extend struct by adding functions and associated code.
+* **Associated Function**: A function that doesn't require self, allowing easy creation of a user instance with new constructor.
+* **Constructor**: Automates tedious repetitive tasks when creating instances, like setting the active field to true in user struct.
+* **Immutable**: Cannot be changed after initialization, such as new user being immutable by default.

 # Some helpful commands

 ```bash